chowzzzz/infographic-resume/README.md

 Harry Potter style resume ⚡🧙

 My resume illustrated as an infographic as part of a project created during my 3rd year in Singapore Polytechnic.
+Created using Adobe Illustrator.

 Includes a flying witch 🧹, brain power potions ⚗️ and a touch of magic 🧙‍♀️ !
-Created using Adobe Illustrator

 This application was written for SP ST2321 Infographics CA1 Project.